YusseffRuiz/Adaptive_RL/README.md

 Modular framework allowing for easy extension to additional algorithms.
 Comprehensive logging for training metrics and performance evaluation.

+**Implemented Algorithms**
+- DDPG: Suitable for environments requiring deterministic, high-precision control.
+Works well in tasks such as robotic control or simulated physical systems.
+- SAC: Best used in tasks requiring robust exploration, where a stochastic policy can adapt better to uncertain environments.
+- MPO: Ideal for complex environments requiring a careful balance between policy stability and adaptability.

 **CPG**

 Development of a DRL framework in the MatsuokaOscillator Folder.